Scattering and Sparse Partitions, and their Applications: From Scattering Partitions to : Proof of

 \paragraph{Detours:} The terminals $t,t'$ are fixed.
 During the execution of the algorithm, for every terminal $t_j$ we will maintain a \emph{detour} $\mathcal{D}_{t_j}$ (or shortly $\mathcal{D}_{j}$).
 A detour is a consecutive subinterval $\{a_j,\dots,b_j\}$ of $P_{t,t'}$, where $a_{j}\in \mathcal{D}_{j}$ is the leftmost (i.e., with minimal index) vertex in the detour and $b_j$ is the rightmost.
 Initially $\mathcal{D}_{t}=\{t\}$ and $\mathcal{D}_{t'}=\{t'\}$, while for every $t_j\notin\{t,t'\}$, $\mathcal{D}_{j}=\emptyset$.
 Every pair of detours $\mathcal{D}_{j},\mathcal{D}_{j'}$ will be disjoint throughout the execution of the algorithm.

 A vertex $v\in P_{t,t'}$ is \emph{active} if and only if it does not belong to any detour.
 It will hold that every active vertex is necessarily unassigned (while there might be unassigned vertices which are inactive).
 Initially, $t,t'$ are \emph{inactive}, while all the other vertices of $P_{t,t'}$ are active.
-Consider the $i$'th iteration of the algorithm.
+Next we consider the $i$'th iteration of the algorithm, and we will redefine the detours in each iteration as follows.
 We go over the terminals according to an arbitrary order $\{t_1,\dots,t_k\}$.
 Consider the terminal $t_{j}$ with detour $\mathcal{D}_{j}=\{a_j,\dots,b_j\}$ (which might be empty).
-If no active vertices are assigned to $t_j$ we do nothing.
+If no active vertices are assigned to $t_j$ at the $i$'th iteration we do nothing.
 Otherwise, let $a'_{j}\in P_{t,t'}$ (resp. $b'_{j}$) be the leftmost (resp. rightmost) active vertex that was assigned to $t_{j}$ during the $i$'th iteration.
 Set $a_j$ to be vertex with minimal index between the former $a_j$ and $a'_j$ ($a'_j$ if there was no $a_j$).
 Similarly $b_j$ is the vertex with maximal index between the former $b_j$ and $b'_j$. $\mathcal{D}_{j}$ is updated to be $\{a_j,\dots,b_j\}$.
 All the vertices in $\left\{ a_{j},\dots,b_{j}\right\}= \mathcal{D}_{j}$ become inactive.
 Note that a vertex might become inactive while remaining yet unassigned.